metabase/metabase/docs/users-guide/08-dashboard-filters.md

 ![Choose filter type](images/dashboard-filters/02-filter-type.png)

-Now we’ve entered a new mode where we’ll need to wire up each card on our dashboard to our new filter.
+Metabase will show a new interface where you can wire up your new filter to each applicable card.

+![Wiring up the cards](images/dashboard-filters/03-wiring-cards.png)

+Each card will have a dropdown menu where you can select the column to filter.
+The sidebar on the right displays the settings for the current filter.
 If there’s a card on your dashboard that you don’t want to use with the filter, or that it doesn’t make sense to use with the filter, that’s okay — the filter will only be applied to the cards you’ve selected.

-![Wiring up the cards](images/dashboard-filters/03-wiring-cards.png)

 So here’s what we’re doing — when we pick a month and year with our new filter, the filter needs to know which field in the card to filter on.
-For example, if we have a `Total Orders` card, and each order has a `Date Ordered` as well as a `Date Delivered`, we have to pick which of those fields to filter — do we want to see all the orders _placed_ in January, or do we want to see all the orders _delivered_ in January?
+For example, if we have a **Total Orders** card, and each order has a `Date Ordered` as well as a `Date Delivered`, we have to pick which of those fields to filter — do we want to see all the orders _placed_ in January, or do we want to see all the orders _delivered_ in January?
 So, for each card on our dashboard, we’ll pick a date field to connect to the filter.
 If one of your cards says there aren’t any valid fields, that just means that card doesn’t contain any fields that match the kind of filter you chose.

 ![Select fields](images/dashboard-filters/04-select-fields.png)

-Before we click the `Done` button at the top of the screen, we can also customize the label of our new filter by clicking on the pencil icon next to it.
-We’ll type in a new label and hit enter.
-Now we’ll click `Done`, and then save the changes to our dashboard with the `Save` button.
+Before we **Save** our changes, we can use the right sidebar to customize the **Label** of our new filter, or set a **Default value**.

+When you're finished wiring up the filter, click **Done** at the bottom of the sidebar, then click on **Save** in the top right to save the dashboard.

 ![Edit the filter label](images/dashboard-filters/05-edit-label.png)

 ### Editing a filter

-To edit a filter, enter dashboard editing mode, then click the `Edit` button on the filter you want to change.
-You an also click `Remove` to get rid of a filter.
-If you do this by accident, just click `Cancel` in the top-right to exit dashboard editing mode without saving your changes.
-To reorder your filters, just click on the grabber handle on the left side of a filter and drag it to a different position.
+To edit a filter, enter dashboard editing mode, then click the **Edit** button on the filter you want to change.
+You can also click **Remove** to delete a filter.
+If you accidentally remove a filter, just click **Cancel** in the top-right to exit dashboard editing mode without saving your changes.

+To reorder your filters, just click on the grabber handle on the left side of a filter and drag the filter to a different position.

 ![Edit or remove a filter](images/dashboard-filters/06-edit-and-remove.png)